Lo-Agency/polaris/README.md

 ```

 ## Usage
 If you want to use Polaris for the first time, you have no admin, first sign up and then go to your firebase project.
-In the realtime database section you can see all of your data, open user, change the `isApproved` field to `true` and the `type` to `admin`.
+In the real-time database section, you can see all of your data, open user, change the `isApproved` field to `true` and the `type` to `admin`.
 Now you are an admin.
-If another person wants to be an admin, all you have to do is go to the users section in admin panel and change him type as admin.
+If another person wants to be an admin, you have to go to the users' section in the admin panel and change his type as admin.

-Note: No one can login without admins permission, after each user registered, admin must approved the user through his panel.
+**Note**: No one can log in without the admin's permission after each user registers; an admin must approve the user through his panel.

 ### Create Roadmap
 1. Create your categories.